-The 2021 Traffic Signals Annual Report provides an overview of the activities of the City of Winnipeg's Traffic Signals branch including an introduction to the branch, key performance indicators (KPIs), and current projects.
+The 2022 Traffic Signals Annual Report provides an overview of the activities of the City of Winnipeg's Traffic Signals branch including an introduction to the branch, branch metrics (performance indicators and descriptive data), and current projects.

 Traffic Signals is responsible for designing, procuring, building, setting timing for, operating, and maintaining all electrified traffic displays within the city.
 These displays include signalized intersections, flashing pedestrian corridors, keep-right flashers, and speed/prepare-to-stop signs.
 Traffic Signals also operates the Transportation Management Centre (TMC) - a real-time response unit that helps keep traffic moving and Winnipeggers informed of delays.